French

 2. Rinse the bins and trays with water.

 3. Make a bleach sanitizing solution: Measure 1 litre of water and add ½ tsp of ordinary household bleach (5.25% sodium hypochlorite*).
-Mix well and test solution.** Wear protective equipment such as: eye googles, gloves and apron when making the bleach sanitizing solution.
+Mix well and test solution.
+Chlorine test strips can be used to check the strength of bleach solutions.
+Remember to wear protective equipment such as: eye googles, gloves and apron when making the bleach sanitizing solution.

 4. Use a spray bottle to spray the sanitizing solution inside and outside of the bins and trays.